 HOW TO IDENTIFY CASETRUST ACCREDITED BUSINESSES?

-Simply spot the CaseTrust mark being displayed in the store or on the business' corporate website.
-Alternatively, you may refer to the list of CaseTrust accredited businesses on the CaseTrust website at: www.casetrust.org.sg.
+Simply spot the CaseTrust mark being displayed in the (e-commerce) store or its marketing collaterals.
+Alternatively, you may refer to the list of CaseTrust accredited businesses on the CaseTrust website at: www.case.org.sg/casetrust.